akshayar249/Seizure-Detection-Research-Project-/README.md

 | `ml_KNN.py`                 | KNN classifier with confusion matrix evaluation   |
 | `KNN_vs_LReg_param_tuning.py` | Accuracy comparison by varying `k` (KNN) and `C` (LR) |

----

- 📊 Dataset

-All scripts use the `chbmit_features_full.csv` file (not included in this branch) which contains pre-extracted EEG signal features and seizure labels.

  🧠 Model Overview